MMajd/patterns-revisited/visitor/README.md

 - Various operations can be done on the elements (Asset interface in ex) on the object structure (Person class in ex)
 - Customized behavior can be introduced by clients, just as Comparators in java
-- Not knowing all operations/algorithms at development time
+- Not knowing all operations/algorithms ahead time of development

 **Advantages**